PennLINC/qsiprep/docs/usage.rst

 Usage
 -----

-Execution and the BIDS format
+Preprocessing QSI Data
 =============================

-The ``qsiprep`` workflow takes as principal input the path of the dataset that is to be processed.
+The ``qsiprep`` preprocessing workflow takes as principal input the path of the dataset that is to be processed.
 The input dataset is required to be in valid :abbr:`BIDS (Brain Imaging Data Structure)` format, and it must include at least one T1w structural image and (unless disabled with a flag) a diffusion MRI series.